carpentries/carpentries.org/content/support/membership/membership-faq.md

 help in making contact with the person in charge of your institutional membership, email [{{< param membership_email >}}](mailto:{{< param membership_email >}}).
 {{< /accordion >}}

+{{< accordion title="How do I get started with my membership?" >}}
+- [Review the Code of Conduct](https://docs.carpentries.org/policies/coc/):  We are committed to fostering a welcoming and supportive environment for everyone.
+By participating in this community, you agree to uphold our Code of Conduct, which ensures respectful and inclusive engagement.

+- [Schedule an Onboarding Session](https://calendly.com/carpentries-membership/onboarding): Join a 30-minute onboarding session with a Core Team member to learn how to maximise your membership.
+This session provides valuable insights, tips, and an opportunity to ask questions.
+{{< /accordion >}}

 ## Workshops

+{{< accordion title="What is the difference between a Centrally-Organised workshop and a Self-Organised workshop?" >}}
+For a Centrally-Organised workshop, The Carpentries Workshops and Instruction Team (WIT) will recruit Instructors, set up registration, and provide additional support while planning workshops.
+A Self-Organised workshop is planned independently of WIT, which means the host is connected with our [certified Instructors](https://carpentries.org/community/instructors/) and will work with them on all aspects of workshop organisation.
+Self-organised workshops are free of charge.
+However, if you need AWS instances for Genomics Self-organised or Centrally-organised workshops, additional fees apply.
+Please refer to the [Genomics Workshops Terms of Agreement](https://docs.carpentries.org/resources/workshops/genomics_policy.html) for additional information.
+Please visit our [Host a Workshop page](https://carpentries.org/workshops/host-workshop/) to learn more about both workshop types.
+{{< /accordion >}}

 {{< accordion title="How do your workshops run?" >}}
 For [Centrally-Organised workshops](/workshops/#workshop-organising), we will work with a designated Member contact to find